reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 In this tutorial, you saw:

-- How to use RSK in a typical React application, including adding the package, writing "slice" files, and dispatching actions from React components
+- How to use RTK in a typical React application, including adding the package, writing "slice" files, and dispatching actions from React components
 - How to use "mutable" reducers, prepare action payloads, and write selector functions
 - Some techniques for simplifying React-Redux code, like using the "object shorthand" form of `mapDispatch`
 - Examples of using a "feature folder" structure for organizing your code.

 Hopefully that has helped illustrate how to actually use these methods in practice.

-Coming soon: an Advanced Tutorial, where we'll look at how to use RSK in an app that does async data fetching and uses TypeScript.
+Coming soon: an Advanced Tutorial, where we'll look at how to use RTK in an app that does async data fetching and uses TypeScript.